spiedz/wwif/content/blog/how-to-plan-a-filming-location-vacation.md

 ---
-title: "How to Plan the Perfect Filming Location Vacation"
+title: How to Plan the Perfect Filming Location Vacation
+description: >-
-description: "Learn how to create an unforgettable trip by visiting the real-world locations of your favorite movies and TV shows with these expert tips."
+  Learn how to create an unforgettable trip by visiting the real-world locations of your favorite movies and TV shows with these expert tips.
-slug: "how-to-plan-a-filming-location-vacation"
+slug: how-to-plan-a-filming-location-vacation
-date: "2023-08-05"
+date: '2023-08-05'
-categories: ["Travel Guides", "Planning Tips", "Movie Tourism"]
+categories:
+  - Travel Guides
+  - Planning Tips
+  - Movie Tourism
-author: "Film Location Expert"
+author: Film Location Expert
-featuredImage: "/images/filming-location-vacation.jpg"
+featuredImage: /images/filming-location-vacation.jpg
 ---

 # How to Plan the Perfect Filming Location Vacation